rombrew/phobia/doc/IntegritySelfTest.md

 ## Overview

-This page describes how to verify the electrical integrity of PMC.
+This page describes how to verify the electrical integrity of PMC hardware.

 ## Automated Self Test